vassilevsky/simple_circuit/README.md

 This will also reduce the load on the service and hopefully allow it to recover faster.

 The circuit will keep trying to connect the payload back and send the message through it, at regular intervals (by default, every minute).
-When it succeeds, it will become closed again and will rely _all_ messages to the payload, just like in the beginning.
+When it succeeds, it will become _closed_ again and will rely all messages to the payload, just like in the beginning.

+### Error Counting

+The circuit counts exceptions coming from the payload **by class** and breaks only if **a particular class** of exceptions is received too many times.
+Therefore, it fails fast with the most occurred exception.

+For example, if the payload occasionally throws `MultiJson::ParseError` and then starts throwing `HTTP::TimeoutError` on a regular basis, then the counter of `HTTP::TimeoutError` will reach the maximum first, and the circuit will fast-throw `HTTP::TimeoutError` after breaking.

+It might be non-ideal.
+I welcome suggestions via issues or pull requests.

 ### Customization

 You can customize several parameters of circuits.
-The defaults are show below:
+These are the defaults:

 ```ruby
 circuit = SimpleCircuit.new(payload: client, max_failures: 100, retry_in: 60, logger: nil)